-(2E) For the avoidance of doubt, a community service order made by the court under subsection (1)(f) shall be deemed not to be a community service order made under the Criminal Procedure Code 2010 (Act 15 of 2010) and sections 346 to 352 of that Act shall not, except as may be provided in this section, apply to a community service order made under subsection (1)(f).

-(2F) An order made by the court under subsection (1) shall state the name, Singapore identity card number, contact number and address of the person who has defaulted on any maintenance payment and the complainant, except where the court determines it would be inappropriate to do so in any particular case.
+- (2E) To avoid doubt, a community service order made by the court under subsection (1)(f) is deemed not to be a community service order made under the Criminal Procedure Code 2010 and sections 346 to 352 of that Act do not, except as may be provided in this section, apply to a community service order made under subsection (1)(f). - (2F) An order made by the court under subsection (1) is to state the name, Singapore identity card number, contact number and address of the person who has defaulted on any maintenance payment and the complainant, except where the court determines it would be inappropriate to do so in any particular case.

-(3) A maintenance order made by the High Court may be enforced by a Family Court in accordance with subsection (1) as if that order had been made by the Family Court, except that a Family Court shall have no power to vary an order of the High Court.
+(3) A maintenance order made by the General Division of the High Court may be enforced by a Family Court in accordance with subsection (1) as if that order had been made by the Family Court, except that a Family Court shall have no power to vary an order of the General Division of the High Court.